ospalh/3d-printing/Reflectabeschleuniger/135-description.md

 ##How to print

 Use fine resolution (100 µm) to get the steps of the wedge as smooth as possible off the print bed.
+When you know how to do it you can use 100 µm only for the wedge part and higher values for parts below or above it.
-Use black to reduce stray light.
+Print with black filament to reduce stray light.
 PLA is fine, but aceton smoothing of ABS might be a good idea.
 Other print parameters aren’t important.
 No falsework required.
 Warping might be a problem, so use a brim or raft if you have to.

 ## Post-printing